 - The type of denture teeth you select

 After a consultation, evaluation, and examination, Dr. Thomas will prepare a treatment plan and explain your options and their cost.
 We won’t pressure you to receive any treatment.

 Ways All-on-4 can save you money

 Dr. Thomas is a fellow of the International Congress of Oral Implantologists.
 He completes implant planning, placement, and restorations in his office.
 It saves you the cost of an additional visit to an oral surgeon for implant placement.

 We don’t take shortcuts.
 They often result in numbness, tingling, pain, and implant failure.
 Dr. Thomas adheres to a process that avoids costly implant mistakes.
 He uses 3-D navigation technology to guide precise implant placement.

 All-on-4 outlasts other forms of tooth replacement—like dentures or a dental bridge—that require maintenance or repairs and need to be replaced every five to ten years.

 How Long Do They Last?

-Dr. Thomas uses high-quality implant fixtures and processes.
-If you take good care of your All-on-4 implants, they can last at least 25 years and be a lifelong solution.
+Dr. Thomas uses high-quality implant fixtures and processes so that they will last many years, maybe even a lifetime.
+If you take good care of your All-on-4 implants, you will maximize their lifespan.